kyma-project/kyma/resources/monitoring/charts/grafana/README.md

 ## Lambda dashboard

-The Lambda Dashboard provides visualisation for specific lambda function metrics such as Memory usage, CPU usage and success rate response, etc.
+The lambda dashboard provides visualisation for specific lambda function metrics such as memory usage, CPU usage or success rate response.

 This can be accessed from lambda ui directly.